david-bogdan-r/ARTEMIS/README.md

     -v, --verbose [DEFAULT: OFF]
         Verbose mode.

+    -superonly, --superonly [DEFAULT: superonly=False]
+        If specified, ARTEMIS will assume the input sequences are of the same length and will try to superimpose them with the perfect sequence alignment.

     ***************************************************************************
     ARTEMIS uses a ChimeraX-like format to specify the residues of interest using the "res" parameters: